mpfmorawski/mpfmorawski/README.md

 ⚫ I'm Python Backend Developer living in Warsaw, Poland 🏙️

-🟠 Interested in AI, Robotics and... all those amazing things you can do using Python 🐍
+🟠 Interested in Machine Learning, Robotics and... exploring the limitless potential of Python 🐍

 ⚫ Graduated with MSE degree in Computer Science from WUT... 💻